 Supercross is about precision.
 The tight confines of an arena don’t allow for the long straights and elevation changes of motocross.

-The challenge will be in how to combine the best of both disciplines so that the winner of the three-race playoffs, that will culminate in a return to the LA Coliseum in October, 2023. completely represents the best of both worlds.
+The challenge will be in how to combine the best of both disciplines so that the winner of the three-race playoffs (which will culminate in a return to the Los Angeles Coliseum in October 2023) completely represents the best of both worlds.
 Supercross raced there at the beginning in the early 1970s and as recently as 1998 when Angel Stadium in Anaheim was undergoing renovations.

 Some iconic images came from that venue as bikes raced up through the grandstands through the peristyle and then came roaring back down into the stadium.